devops4cloud/supervised_learning/README.md

 ## Summary

 The models evaluated provide a good accurate possibilities of predicting future loan health.
 It was important to re-balance the data to get this level of accuracy and precision in predicting the outcome of the loans.
+In conclusion, the re-balanced model seems to be a better predictor of the healthiness of a loan.